 Companies in Germany are required to comply with certain tax, accounting and reporting procedures.
 The annual accounts are prepared in accordance with the German GAAP and the International Financial Reporting Standards are also used in certain cases.
 Our team of lawyers in Germany lists some of the main issues to take into consideration below:

-Tax returns: are filed electronically in most cases before the 21 July the tear following the one for which the assessment is made;
+Tax returns: are filed electronically in most cases before the 31 July the year following the one for which the assessment is made;

 The work of an accountant in Germany is important in this context as he can make sure that the company complies with the filing and payment requirements and that it avoids the possible penalties.